steemit/conveyor/README.md

 Check if the `<email>` address is in the database.

+*Authenticated: requires signature of an admin account.*

 Returns `true` or `false`

 #### `is_phone_registered <phone>`

 Check if the `<phone>` number is in the database.

+*Authenticated: requires signature of an admin account.*

 Returns `true` or `false`